Short-Term Accommodations and Bed & Breakfast: Licensing and Application Framework

 Project Update

-After initial feedback from the first Public Information Centre on Thursday, March 30, 2023, Town Staff applied the following changes to the Short-Term Accommodations: Licensing and Application Framework.
+Town Staff have applied the following high level changes to the Short-Term Accommodations: Licensing and Application Framework since the initial proposal in October 2023:

 • The Short-Term Accommodation By-law will apply to traditional accommodations such as Bed & Breakfast Establishments and On-Farm Diversified Uses